 - Rest your arms as much as possible throughout the day.

-Any of the nerves in your arm can become pinched if they’re compressed by surrounding structures.
-It’s most likely to happen where the nerve travels through a tunnel or other small space.
+A pinched nerve happens when structures around the nerves put pressure on it.
+It’s most likely to happen where the nerve travels through a tunnel or other small space in the arm.

-The best way to prevent recurrence of a pinched nerve is to avoid the activity or repetitive movements that initially caused it.
+The best way to prevent the recurrence of a pinched nerve is to avoid the activity or repetitive movements that initially caused it.